How to Dispose and Recycle Your Dishwasher: 4 Most Efficient Methods

 For thousands of years, community members have distributed resources without expecting to be paid back.
 The reward comes from community-wide improvement.

-While the goal is to dispose of it, donating your old dishwasher allows you to help a person in need and might even earn you some tax deductions.
+While the goal is to dispose of your dishwasher, donating your old dishwasher allows you to help someone in need and could even earn you some tax deductions.

 If you choose to donate your old dishwasher, ensure it’s in proper shape, as donating one that’s too old beats the purpose of reusing and recycling.